-Submit a copy of the quote from each DBE shown on the DBE Commitment form that describes the type and dollar amount of work shown on the form.
-Submit a DBE Confirmation form for each DBE shown on the DBE Commitment form to establish that it will be participating in the Contract in the type and dollar amount of work shown on the form.
+Submit written confirmation from each DBE shown on the DBE Commitment form stating that it will be participating in the Contract in the type and amount of work shown on the form.
 If a DBE is participating as a joint venture partner, submit a copy of the joint venture agreement.